 Every pack that we tested is designed to carry at least a 15-inch computer.
 Only one the, Incase City claims that it will fit a 17-inch computer.
 Interestingly, and perhaps disappointingly, every bag that will hold a 15-inch computer will of course also hold smaller laptops, like 13 or 11-inches, but in our testing, very few of the bags did so securely, which is a concern.
-The only backpack that did well in this regard is the Thule Paramount because it offers a large storage compartment that is completely enclosed by a heavily padded velcro flap.
-For others, the pockets don't have this enclosure, so if the pocket is too large, it moves around inside the bag.
-This can be annoying during travel, and at worse can lead to damage from impacts.
-Some backpacks did a great job holding an 11-inch computer because each has a separate pocket that is sized specifically for an 11-inch computer or tablet.
-If you have an 11-inch computer but end up preferring a different model of the backpack, we recommend that you also own a protective sleeve or case for your laptop which you would use in conjunction with your backpack.
-That said, when looking at your laptop backpack, consider the size of the equipment you have and read about the security of the laptop and tablet in our individualized reviews.
+The Thule Paramount, for example, offers a large storage compartment that is completely enclosed by a heavily padded Velcro flap.
+This is an example of a backpack that does well at keeping the laptop in place.
+Make sure to consider the size of your laptop to ensure the backpack will allow it to fit.

 Zippers or Top-Loaders?